esheldon/fitsio/README.md

 - Read and write numpy arrays to and from image and binary table extensions.
 - Read and write keywords.
+- Read and write images in tile-compressed format.
+Read/write gzip and zip files.
 - Read arbitrary subsets of table columns and rows without loading the whole file.
 - TDIM information is used to return array columns in the correct shape